makerdao/community/governance/votes/Executive vote - January 12, 2024.md

 **Authorization**: [Ecosystem Approval](https://forum.makerdao.com/t/spark-spell-proposed-changes/23298/5)
 **Proposal**: [Forum Post](https://forum.makerdao.com/t/spark-spell-proposed-changes/23298)

+If this executive proposal passes, the SparkLend [D3M](https://manual.makerdao.com/module-index/module-dai-direct-deposit) [Maximum Debt Ceiling (`line`)](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) will be increased by 400 million from 800 million to **1.2 billion Dai**.

 ###  Execute the SparkLend Proxy Spell

 **Authorization**: [Ecosystem Approval](https://forum.makerdao.com/t/spark-spell-proposed-changes/23298/5)
 **Proposal**: [Forum Post](https://forum.makerdao.com/t/spark-spell-proposed-changes/23298)

+If this executive proposal passes, the SparkLend Proxy Spell (Ethereum) at $address will be executed.
+It contains the following action items, as explained in this [forum post](https://forum.makerdao.com/t/spark-spell-proposed-changes/23298):

+- Activate SparkLend Freezer Mom.
+- Replace DAI oracle with one that is hardcoded to $1.
+- Update the wstETH oracle to assume a 1:1 stETH:ETH peg.
+- Freeze GNO and set LTV to 0.
+- Activate Lido Rewards Program.

 ### Legacy Agreement MKR Distributions